tavisrudd/polyglot-docker-tutorial/README.md

   before the class.

 ### Syllabus

 **Note**: This is a work in progress.
 Please watch this repo for updates.
+The timing is currently a bit off.

 #### 1. Introductions, Overview and Setup (9am, 30min)
 #### 2. Core Concepts and Hello World (20min)